gary-ios/UnitTestingNetworkCalls-Swift/README.md

 - Xcode Version: 13.2
 - Test API: https://api.punkapi.com/v2/beers

-In its current state, when the project is run a simple list of data will be visible within the Xcode Command line.
+In its current state, when the project is run a simple list of data will be visible within the Xcode log.

 Additions that can be made to this project using TDD:
 - Pull and display additional data from the API (currently only the name is displayed).